 RELATED Issues

 There are other issues that may be taken into consideration in the decision for environmental releases of LM mosquitoes which are not covered by Annex III of the Protocol.
 They encompass, inter alia, social, economic, cultural and health issues associated with the use of LM mosquitoes.
 LM mosquitoes will require broader considerations of how target-disease risk affects human behaviour, veterinary medicine, public health practices and national health priorities.
+[They encompass, inter alia, social, economic, cultural and health issues associated with the use of LM mosquitoes to control wild-type mosquitoes that are vectors of human and animal pathogens and parasites or, alternatively, the use of chemical pesticides or other means to achieve the same result.
+The use of LM mosquitoes will require broader considerations of how target-disease risk affects human behavior, veterinary medicine, public health practices and national health priorities in order to address the catastrophic human tragedy caused by exposure to wild-type mosquitoes that are vectors of pathogens and parasites of human health and veterinary importance.']

 BIBLIOGRAPHIC REFERENCES